Patunim/Data-and-Voice-VLAN-Setup-Cisco-Packet-Tracer-Homelab/README.md

 Understanding port roles (access vs trunk) is critical for achieving both isolation and connectivity across layers.

 Why This Project Stands Out
-I didn’t just follow a checklist—I understood how VLANs impact security, traffic flow, and scalability.
+I didn’t just follow a checklist: I understood how VLANs impact security, traffic flow, and scalability.
 My setup reflects real business needs: separation of duties, voice and data traffic optimization, and network resilience.
-I approached the problem with troubleshooting in mind—testing scenarios for both success and failure.
+I approached the problem with troubleshooting in mind testing scenarios for both success and failure.
 Documentation and structure were priorities throughout, just like in any real-world IT environment.